rktjmp/lush.nvim/README.md

     -- Define what vims Normal highlight group should look like Normal { bg = lush.hsl(208, 90, 30), fg = lush.hsl(208, 80, 80) },
-    -- And make our comments slightly darker than normal, in italics Comment { fg = Normal.darken(40), gui = "italic" }, -- And make Whitespace look the same
+    -- And make our comments slightly darker than normal, in italics -- Note you must define Normal before you try to use it.
+    Comment { fg = Normal.darken(40), gui = "italic" },
+    -- And make Whitespace look the same
     Whitespace { Comment },
+    -- and clear all highlighting for CursorLine CursorLine { },
   }
 end)
 ```